 • Fast iteration on fun facts and mechanics

-• An unprompted accessibility feature (numbered tiles for users with visual impairments that I hadn't asked for, but that made me think harder about inclusive design than I would have otherwise)
+• An unprompted accessibility feature (numbered tiles for visually impaired people that I hadn't asked for, but made me think harder about inclusive design than I would have otherwise)

 I controlled: